-Rafael Calvo is Professor at the University of Sydney, and ARC Future Fellow.
+Rafael Calvo is Professor at the Dyson School of Design Engineering at Imperial College London, and at the University of Sydney.
 He has taught at several Universities, high schools and professional training institutions.

 He worked at the Language Technology Institute in Carnegie Mellon University, Universidad Nacional de Rosario (Argentina) and on sabbaticals at the University of Cambridge and the University of Memphis.
+The most recent at the Leverhulme Centre for the Future of Intelligence (Cambridge).
 Rafael also has worked as an Internet consultant for projects in the US, Australia, Brasil, and Argentina.
 He is the recipient of 5 teaching awards for his work on learning technologies, and the author of two books and many publications in the fields of learning technologies, affective computing and computational intelligence.
 Rafael is co-author of “Positive Computing” (MIT Press) with Dorian Peters.

 For more information visit: rafael-calvo.com